- Cultish Creative

 Back to the Brooklyn Vegan interview.
 Because this is my favorite part.
 Because it links back to what the Title Fight stuff clearly taught him, and what he’s working out in his 30s.
 Because this is what will precede whatever greatness comes next.
 Be it music, writing, or something else, here’s the TRUTH:

-There’s a future where Russin is the next John Darnielle.
-There’s a future where Russin doesn’t figure it out too.
-But with that quote – I’m so optimistic.
+There’s a future I can very much imagine where Russin becomes the next John Darnielle.
+There’s also a future where Russin doesn’t figure it out too.
+But with that quote – I’m so optimistic about where he and his art are heading.

-He’s got a band again.
-He’s got the awareness of doing what you love in support of the people you like.
-And there is a lightning just waiting to be unleashed.
+Russin’s got a band again.
+He’s got the awareness of doing what you love in support of the people you like, with the people you love.
+And there is a lightning just waiting to be unleashed, the goosebumps I get from listening to this record can’t mean anything else.

 (here’s a few highlights to get you started)